From here, you can take actions on your existing event notifications:

 If your account has access to manage more than one organization, the organization picker dropdown in the top navigation will control which organization the event notification is run as, and which organization can edit, delete, or disable the notification.
 The query that is defined later will have access to all data that this organization has access to.

 You can create an event notification under your account, but limit the query results to a specific organization you manage.
 This means that the organization will not be able to see, edit, delete or disable the notification.

 Give the event notification a unique name and a description.
 We recommended making the notification description something helpful to anyone receiving the notification, describing the scenario you are creating the notification for.
 Additionally, you can select a severity for this event notification.
 The default severity is “info.”

 Perch alerts will be triaged by the Perch SOC and escalated to you if there is a threat.
 Because it’s possible to create an event notification on normal operational activity, we don’t recommend creating an alert unless you believe this activity represents a threat to your organization.

 Event notifications are run on a regular schedule.
 Choose a schedule that best fits the scenario you’re monitoring for.
 WARNING: It’s possible to spam yourself if you choose a frequent interval with a loose query!
 As a practice, don’t make an event notification that you’ll train yourself to ignore.

 Conditions and filters are the most complex part of creating an event notification.
 This is where you define a query to find data in Perchybana relevant to the notification you are trying to create.

 Select an index type for the type of data your event notification is focused on.
-For example, If you wanted to create an event notification based on Office 365 events, you should select the “office365” index type.
+For example, If you wanted to create an event notification based on Microsoft 365 events, you should select the “office365” index type.